dndinh7/animation-toolkit/assignments/a3-splines/Readme.md

 This short video shows the creation and modification of a spline, using all three interpolators.

 Design Decisions:
 Whenever we exit the control point view, the control points will be recalculated.
 Whenever we switch to a new curve, we will recalculate the control points.
-Also, I had a bug with deleting the first control point.
-I will strive to fix it.

 # Task6
 ![unique](https://user-images.githubusercontent.com/72237791/135704162-3eea0d9e-4eba-416e-a776-2f3d014e8880.gif)